 (Ohio Native Plant Society, Southwest Ohio Chapter)

-Updated Monday June 10, 2013 at 9 pm
+Updated Tue Dec 3, 2013 at 11 pm

 Our hikes and lectures are free and open to the public, (but we depend on our memberships to cover our expenses.)
 Like to learn about Cincinnati Native Plants ?
 The Cincinnati Wild Flower Preservation Society welcomes you to our great (and free) events.
 All are welcome.